JamyJones/jjdgdjf/msg.md

-What are the best way to win at life with an average mind and not so lucky
+What is an adapter in android